tlevine/horetu/docs/settings.rst

 These are the steps for determining the name.

 1. Use the name keyword argument passed to horetu (``name``) if it is available.
-2. If a function, rather than a dictionary, is passed as ``f``, use the function's name (``f.__name__``).
+2. If a function, rather than a list or dictionary, is passed as ``f``, use the function's name (``f.__name__``).
 3. Otherwise, use the first argv (``sys.argv[0]``).

 And these are the steps for determining the description.

 1. Use the description keyword argument passed to horetu (``description``) if it is available.
-2. If a function, rather than a dictionary, is passed as ``f``, and the function has a docstring, use the first line of the function's docstring.
+2. If a function is passed as ``f`` and the function has a docstring, use the first line of the function's docstring.
 3. Otherwise, don't include a description.

 Parameter-specific settings
 ----------------------------
-Parameter-specific settings are set all over the place.
+Parameter-specific settings are set all over the place, wherever you would ordinarily set them.

 Help
 ^^^^^^^^^^